spaMM reference page

 Version 1.3 is a more general-purpose package for fitting mixed models, spatial or not:

 - It deals with several random effects with different distributions (one of which may be a Gaussian spatial effect).
 For example, a mixed-model with a random effect R affecting a negative binomial response can be fitted as a model with Poisson response, a gamma-distributed random effect, and the random effect R;

 - Genetic, phylogenetic, or other given correlations are easily taken into account using the corrMatrix argument of the HLCor function;

-- It fits nested effects with one degree of nesting, and random-slope models including the covariation between intercept and slope effects if these are Gaussian;
+- It fits nested effects; it fits random-slope models including the covariation between intercept and slope effects if these are Gaussian;

 - It includes the Beta binomial, negative binomial, or GLMs with structured dispersion as special cases;

 - It includes a growing list of extractor methods derived from those in stats or nlme/lmer, and functions for inference beyond the fits, such as confint for confidence intervals of fixed-effect parameters;

 - It includes facilities for drawing maps (as shown on the right);

 - It includes facilities for handling multinomial data.